What are company contribution amounts when picking plans?

 What are custom contributions?

-Custom contributions are when the company uses different contribution percentages for each of the medical plans the company makes available.
-Two examples:
+Custom contributions are when the company uses different contribution schemes for each of the medical plans the company provides access to.
+Two examples of this include:

 - The company contributes 80% of the Employee only tier premium for A2 and 100% of the Employee only tier premium for C3.

-- he company contributes $600 to the Employee only tier premium for A2 and $700 to the Employee only tier premium for C3.
+- The company contributes $600 to the Employee only tier premium for A2 and $700 to the Employee only tier premium for C3.

 Are custom contributions available for dental and/or vision plans?